manikantag/temenos-SCALE2020/Lab 1 - XAI Models/Module1-CreatingAProject.md

 In the first module we created a project, explored the audit warnings and set up the partitioning, so we are ready to start working on choosing the right features to build our models afterwards.

-At this point we will move on to [Module 2](xx) where we will focus on selecting features.

 **Rate Temenos SCALE**

 Let us know how we did via our [Feedback Survey](xx)